binaryphile/sales.diditbetter.com/pages/how_it_works.md

 ![Email]({{urls.media}}/email.png){: width="606" height="272"}
 {: style="text-align: center;"}

-Included in the email body is the link to the product page.
+Included in the email body is the link to the contents of the cart.
 The link carries your email encoded within it so your account is associated with any order which results from ordering using this link.

 When the lead visits the link from their computer, your Referral email address will be attached to any order they make.
 Even if they end up